dalikey/dalikey/README.md

 # 👋 Hi, I'm Junhao

-I’m currently studying at Avans University and constantly learning new technologies.
-In my free time, I enjoy playing games and watching videos.
+- **Languages:** Dutch (proficient), English (proficient)

+I'm currently a fourth-year Informatics student at Avans University of Applied Sciences, with a passion for full-stack development, particularly in JavaScript and related technologies.
+While I find C# manageable, I prefer working with JavaScript.
+I’m continuously expanding my knowledge in software development.

 Feel free to reach out to me at [junhao@hotmail.com](mailto:junhao@hotmail.com).

+---

+*I have a few other JavaScript projects, but since they are from a company, I prefer not to disclose them.*

 <!---
 ---